 Diesel engines

-When it comes to diesel engines, it doesn’t really matter which one you choose.
-But to minimize most of the issues you should use the car mainly on longer journeys, change the oil after 10 000 km, and it’s also very important to use high quality oil and fuel.
-Then you should keep in mind that:
+When it comes to diesel engines, it doesn’t really matter which one you choose since all of them can have the same main issues.
+To minimize most of them you should use the car mainly on longer journeys, change the oil after MAX 10 000 km, and it’s also very important to use high quality oil and fuel.
+Sadly, even when doing all this the possibility of the more or less expensive problems is not gonna disappear.

 Bosch CP4 HPFP

-The Bosch CP4 high pressure fuel pump is simply not made very well and most importantly, it was designed to work with European diesel fuel which has better lubricity.
-The fuel used in the US and in some parts of Eastern EU has less lubricity additives which causes the problems.
+The Bosch CP4 high pressure fuel pump is simply not that durable as the predecessor – the CP3, and most importantly, it was designed to work with European diesel fuel which has better lubricity.
+The fuel used in the US and in some parts of Eastern EU has less lubricity additives (or it has simply worse quality) which causes the problems.
 So this low lubricity fuel can’t lubricate this fuel pump very well → which will lead to premature failure.

 “Rumors say that this Bosch CP4 HPFP is the result of the 2008 financial crisis: Bosch had to make a more efficient pump which will operate at higher pressure than the previous versions, while they had to maintain the lowest possible production costs-mainly because of the crisis-they say.
-And you see the result.
-The predecessor of this pump – the CP3 version is much more durable and it can run with the different type of diesel fuel without any issues for a long time, but it’s obviously not that efficient and it’s not capable of the higher pressure.”
+The predecessor of this pump – the CP3 version is much more durable and it can run with the different types of diesel fuel without any issues, but it’s obviously not that efficient and it’s not capable of the higher pressure.”

-And if you think that only this particular BMW uses this fuel pump then you are wrong since it’s used in the BMW 5 series F10, 7 series F01 and in other BMW models made from approx. 2008.
-The VW – Audi models and all the other cars with the modern diesel engines made from approx. 2008 are affected as well (even though in this case the failure rate is much lower than the BMWs have).
+And if you think that only this particular BMW uses this fuel pump then you are wrong since it’s used in the BMW 3 series F30, 5 series F10, 7 series F01 and in other BMW models made from approx. 2008.
+The VW, Audi models and all the other cars with modern diesel engines made from approx. 2008 are affected as well (even though the VW group cars have a lower failure rate than the BMWs).

-And actually, BMW has it’s own genuine diesel additive with the following part number – 83192296922 – so you can find it, buy it and use it to at least try to minimize this failure if you are living in the already mentioned places.
+And actually, BMW has it’s own genuine diesel additive with the following part number – 83192296922.

 Diesel engines with more than 200 000 – 250 000 km